Hi! Welcome to Biology4Everyone!

 Do you try to read what looks like an interesting article and then get frustrated after struggling with their scientific jargon?

-If so, or your just curious, then you've come to the right place!
+If so, or you're just plain old curious, then you've come to the right place!

 My mission is to explain current and complex biological issues in simple language to help you better understand them.